4 Min Read

-* China Resource Power tumbles on parent company chair
+* China Resource Power tumbles on parent company chair investigation

 * Mainland investors cautious after more companies cleared for listings

 * H shares down on weak earnings